TaikiSan21/PamBinaries/inst/extdata/README.txt

 Click.pgdf - A binary file created by the Click Detector module containing 36 individual click detections ClickTemplate.pgdf - A binary file created by the Click Detector module with the addition of the Matched Template Classifier containing 35 individual click detections
-WM.pgdf - A binary file created by the Whistle and Moan Detector module containing 954 whistle detections
+WM.pgdf - A binary file created by the Whistle and Moan Detector module containing 954 whistle detections NoiseMonitor.pgdf - A binary file created by the NoiseBand Monitor module containing 152 noise band events